RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - The creature reads the papers he stole from the lab, and blames Frankenstein for making him so horrendous.
 - It decides he wants to present himself to the cottagers, but wants to wait a few more months.
 - The creatures devises a plan to introduce himself to De Lacy first.
 It is very nervous.
 - The meeting fails horribly.
-De Lacy accepts him ("there is something in your words that persuades me that you are sincere"), but when the children come in, the creature gets beaten up and kicked out.
+De Lacy accepts him, but when the children come in, the creature gets beaten up and kicked out.
 - The creature thinks the family might still accept him if he approaches them more carefully.
 - The cottage is deserted.
 Felix comes back and sells the house even tho they cannot afford to live elsewhere.
 - The creature burns the house out of revenge and ruins the garden.